cncf/tag-security/assessments/projects/jaeger/self-assessment.md

 Contributing Reviewers: Ragashree Shekar, Eddie Knight

-This self-assessment is created by the Jaeger team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of Jaeger, or function as an independent assessment or attestation of Jaeger's security health.
+This self-assessment is not intended to provide a security audit of Jaeger, or function as an independent assessment or attestation of Jaeger's security health.

 This document serves to provide Jaeger users with an initial understanding of